hpcleuven/VscDocumentation/source/software/software_stack.rst

 specific experiments, or tools that only depend on basic system libraries.
-Second, we use the module system to manage the environment variables and all dependencies and possible conflicts between various programs and libraries., and that is what this page focuses on.
+Second, we use the module system to manage the environment variables and all dependencies and possible conflicts between various programs and libraries, and that is what this page focuses on.

 .. _module system basics: